-- If you miss 1 on a problem of several possible answers you get 50%
+- If you miss one answer on a problem of several possible answers, you get 50%.

-- If you miss more than 1 on a problem with multiple correct answer you get 0
+- If you miss more than one answer on a problem with multiple correct answers, you get 0.

-- If you miss the 1 right answer (if there's only 1 correct answer) you get 0
+- If you miss the one right answer (if there is only 1 correct answer), you get 0.

 The official language on academic integrity is on the syllabus .
 Here is a little more clarification.